“It’s a fact that ……..”

 Weighing Evidence and Making Findings of Fact

 The clinic begins by reviewing the different types of evidence, and how to distinguish between evidence and argument.
 It focuses on techniques used to weigh the evidence and identify the findings of fact needed for each case.
 The clinic will provide you with a methodology you can use to evaluate expert opinion evidence.
-You will be challenged to consider how your background and experience may unconsciously affect the impression you have of a witness and the credibility of that witness’s testimony.
+You will be challenged to consider how your background and experience may unconsciously affect your impression of a witness and the credibility of that witness’s testimony.
 The clinic will show you how to write about the evidence in your reasons.
-Through individual study, group exercises, lectures, and discussions you will touch on all aspects of these issues.
+You will touch on all aspects of these issues through individual study, group exercises, lectures, and discussions.

 Prerequisite: Completion of the Certificate in Tribunal Administrative JusticeTM (CTAJTM )